lanceman2/quickstream/README.md

 make
 ```

 to build the code.
+Running *make -j 6* could be much faster.

 Then run

 ```console
 make install